Skip to main content

 Killing a big game mammal in the state of Nevada by hunting outside of the prescribed season and time.
 Using the aide of an aircraft or helicopter.
 Using a tag assigned to another person or hunting without a tag.
 Utilizing a different method of take or outside the prescribed unit(s) of a tag.
 Or if a tag was obtained by a false or fraudulent representation are all actions that a person can be prosecuted with a FELONY for doing.
 Either by participating in actions themselves or by aiding and abetting another person who kills a big game mammal.

-Killing an animal out of necessity to protect the life or property of another person in imminent danger of being attached by the animal or if the animal killed was not the intended target are exceptions.
+Killing an animal out of necessity to protect the life or property of another person in imminent danger of being attacked by the animal or if the animal killed was not the intended target are exceptions.
 All accidental takes must be reported to the Department as soon as possible.

 If you know or should have known an animal was killed unlawfully and you possess said animal, it is considered a GROSS MISDEMEANOR OFFENSE.